Docs

 Using with Federation

-When using Apollo Federation, the @cacheControl and CacheControlScope enum may be defined in a 's schema.
-An -based subgraph will calculate and set the cache hint for the response that it sends to the gateway as it would for a non-federated Apollo Server sending a response to a client.
+When using Apollo Federation, the @cacheControl directive and CacheControlScope enum may be defined in a subgraph's schema.
+An Apollo Server-based subgraph will calculate and set the cache hint for the response that it sends to the gateway as it would for a non-federated Apollo Server sending a response to a client.
 The gateway will then calculate the cache hint for the overall response based on the most restrictive settings among all of the responses received from the subgraphs involved in execution.

 Setting entity cache hints

-contain an _entities root on the Query type, so all that require resolution will have a maxAge of 0 set by default.
-To override this default behavior, you can add a @cacheControl to an 's definition:
+contain an _entities root field on the Query type, so all that require resolution will have a maxAge of 0 set by default.
+To override this default behavior, you can add a @cacheControl directive to an entity's definition:

 type Book @key(fields: "isbn") @cacheControl(maxAge: 30) {